fauzan-raza/refactoring/README.md

-# refactoring
+# Refactoring
 The code takes the file with the largest value of date which is the most recent file.
-The data under 'Clicks' in the file is sorted and written to a CSV file.
+The file is then sorted based on the 'Clicks' column and written to a CSV file.
 A new file with the sorted data is created with '.sorted' appended to the original file name.
-This file is read row by row.
+This file is read and data is combined by key.
+Computation happens according to the type of data determined by key and then all hashes are combined using their headers.
+The result is finally written to files with 120k lines per file.